A structured settlement is a settlement that is paid out in periodic payment, usually over a period of years, rather than being paid as a lump sum.

 Similarly, in some cases the plaintiff's attorney will refer the client to a particular financial planner to set up a structured settlement, without disclosing that the financial planner will pay the attorney a referral fee based upon the size of the client's account.

 Make sure that you know what financial interest your lawyer has in relation to any financial services sold or recommended by the lawyer.
 Ideally the answer will be "none".
 Although self-dealing is unethical and can lead to potential the attorney's suspension from practice or disbarment, it nonetheless occurs.

 It is unfortunate, but many people who receive large personal injury or workers' compensation settlements will have a shortened life expectancy as a result of their injuries.
 It is important to consider life expectancy in association with any structured settlement, and to consider whether it is appropriate to enter into an annuity where payments will cease upon death.

 Sometimes it will make sense to insist upon an annuity that pays a minimum number of payments, or one that will pay a balance into the plaintiff's estate if the plaintiff passes away before receiving the full settlement, such that the value of the settlement is not lost to an insurance company upon the plaintiff's untimely death.

 Using Multiple Insurance Companies

 For larger settlements, it often makes sense to purchase annuities for a structured settlement from several different companies, dividing the settlement between those companies.
-This can provide you with protection in the event that a company that issued annuities for your settlement package goes into bankruptcy - even in the event that one of the companies defaults in part or in full on your settlement payments, you would still receive full payment from the other companies.
+Splitting the settlement between insurance companies can provide you with protection in the event that a company that issued annuities for your settlement package goes into bankruptcy.
+Even in the event that one of the companies defaults in part or in full on your settlement payments, you will still receive payments from the other companies.